 These symptoms can be related to a host of other problems, but it mainly occurs because of a gradual hard drive failure.

 Increase in bad sectors number.
 Bad sectors are areas of the hard disk drive that are damaged.
 They are automatically masked by the operating system and, therefore, become difficult to identify.
 Thus, facing a bad sector is not a good sign, which usually indicates complications within the hard disk drive.

 Users can run diagnostics on their devices to check the bad sector problem.
 Using system tools, you can easily scan the device and identify issues.

 Unusual Sounds.
 Hearing any odd noise from your data storage device is not good news.
 The repetitive sound, also known as a click of death, is caused by the drive’s read/write heads trying to write data.
 Grinding or squealing noises indicate that parts of the equipment, such as the bearings or spindle motor, have some complications.

-What to Do When Noticing Failing Hard Drive Signs?
+What to Do When Noticing Signs of a Failing Hard Drive?